Muts256/SIEM-QRadar/README.md

 *With Sysmon providing detailed endpoint telemetry, it becomes much easier to detect and analyse the Atomic Red Team simulations, especially when mapping activity to MITRE ATT&CK techniques.
 This gives the lab more realistic detection scenarios rather than just raw log collection.*

 *On top of that, integrating Velociraptor as an EDR adds a practical incident response layer.
-It reflects how real SOC teams operate — where alerts from a SIEM lead to deeper endpoint investigations, evidence collection, and potential isolation of affected hosts.*
+It reflects how real SOC teams operate, in which SIEM alerts lead to deeper endpoint investigations, evidence collection, and potential isolation of affected hosts.*

 *Overall, the setup mirrors a real-world SOC workflow from detection through to response, using tools and processes that are common in enterprise environments*